IBM/pytorchpipe/README.md

 We will train the model with _ptp-offline-trainer_, a general _worker_ script that follows the classical training-validation, epoch-based methodology.
-This means, that despite presence of three section (associated with training, validation and test splits of the MNIST dataset) trainer will consider only the content of ``training`` and ```validation``` sections.
+This means, that despite the presence of three section (associated with training, validation and test splits of the MNIST dataset) the trainer will consider only the content of ``training`` and ```validation``` sections (plus ```pipeline```, containing the definition of the whole pipeline).
-Let's run the training by  calling the following command from the command line:
+Let's run the training by calling the following from the command line:

 ```console
 ptp-offline-trainer --c configs/tutorials/mnist_classification_convnet_softmax.yml